the-magnificents/sphinx-elearning/docs/source/style-guide.rst

 Sphinx provides a bigger variety of option to format content.
 However, for the sake of consistency and simplicity we only use a subset in these exercises.

 .. note::
-   This style convernsion are based on the theme by `Read the Docs <https://sphinx-rtd-theme.readthedocs.io/en/stable/demo/structure.html>`_
+   These style convernsions are based on the theme by `Read the Docs <https://sphinx-rtd-theme.readthedocs.io/en/stable/demo/structure.html>`_

 Structure